ibm-cloud-docs/secrets-manager/concepts/secret-engines.md

 | ---- | ---- |
 | [User credentials](/docs/secrets-manager?topic=secrets-manager-secret-basics#user-credentials) | Stores a username and password that you can use to log in or access an application or resource. |
 | [Arbitrary text](/docs/secrets-manager?topic=secrets-manager-secret-basics#arbitrary-text) | Stores a custom secret, such as any structured or unstructured data, that you can use to access an application or resource. |
 {: caption="Table 1.
-Secret engines avilable by default" caption-side="top"}
+Secret engines that are available by default" caption-side="top"}